 $ sudo systemctl start filebeat

-- Verify the service is running without errors.
+- Verify the Filebeat service is active without new startup errors.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.